 Finally, attach the magnetic catch to the side of the frame the door opens from.
 Attach the door hardware and you’re done.
 These doors really do go in quickly.

 CaveatsBeing vinyl, these cheap closet doors will eventually wear out.
 Then again, they may hold up to abuse better than a hollow core door would just because vinyl can flex on impact.
 If you take care of them, they can last a good number of years.
 I have one of these doors on a utility room in our first rental.
 It’s at least a decade old and it’s holding up fine.
+I don’t expect them to last forever but I’ve been happy so far with their longevity.

 The other downside with these doors is they come in four colors.
 If your other doors are white, no problem.
 If they aren’t, the closest match may not be as close as you would like.